 Implement the Policy

-Distribute and review the new policy to employees in small groups, individually, or in a company meeting, depending generally on the controversial nature of the policy and the ease with which it will be understood, distribute and review the new policy.
-Give the employees a chance to ask questions.
+Distribute and review the new policy to employees in small groups, individually, or in a company-wide meeting, depending on if the policy is controversial and how easy it is to understand.
+Give employees a chance to ask questions.

-The policy should always consist of the policy on a piece of paper with the employee sign off on a second sheet.
-Employees can sign off that they have received and understand the policy, yet retain a copy for their own files.
+Provide employees with a copy of the policy and ask them to sign off that they have received and understand it.
+They should retain a copy for their own files.

 Employee Name (Please Print)

-Decide How You Will Communicate the Policy in the Future
+Decide How to Communicate the Policy in the Future

 Include the policy in your employee handbook.
 You may also want the policy to become part of new employee orientation.
-Some companies place policies in their intranet or in a policy folder on the computer network's common drive.
-Determine whether you will want to distribute the policy by additional methods.
+Some companies place policies on their intranet or in a policy folder on the computer network's common drive.
+Determine if you want to distribute the policy by additional methods as well.

 Date and archive any former policies this one replaces.
-You may need them for legal or another reference in the future.
+You may need them for legal purposes or reference.

 Interpret and Integrate the Policy

-No matter what you write in the policy, your later policy application and work practices will determine the real meaning of the policy.
-Think consistent and fair as you interpret the policy over time.
+Your policy application and work practices will determine the real meaning of the policy.
+Remember to be consistent and fair as you interpret the policy over time.
 If you find your practices differ from the written policy, review and rewrite the policy as needed.